Margaret Jarman Hagood: Early life and education

-Hagood was born on October 26, 1907 in Newton County, Georgia, where she grew up.
+Margaret Loyd Jarman was born on October 26, 1907, in Newton County, Georgia, where she grew up.
 She was one of six children of Lewis Jarman, a mathematician who became vice president of Queens College in Charlotte, North Carolina and later president of Mary Baldwin College in Virginia.

-After acting as a teenage country preacher, briefly studying at the Chicora College for Women in Columbia, South Carolina and at Agnes Scott College in Atlanta, Georgia, marrying a dental student, giving birth to a daughter in 1927, teaching in a schoolhouse in Brewton, Alabama, and separating from her husband, she earned a bachelor's degree in 1929 from Queens College.
+After acting as a teenage country preacher, briefly studying at the Chicora College for Women in Columbia, South Carolina, and at Agnes Scott College in Atlanta, Georgia, marrying a dental student, giving birth to a daughter in 1927, teaching in a schoolhouse in Brewton, Alabama, and separating from her husband, she earned a bachelor's degree in 1929 from Queens College.
 She continued her studies at Emory University, where she was awarded a master's degree in 1930.

-She taught mathematics at a seminary in Washington, D.C. until the mid-1930s, when she returned to her graduate studies at the University of North Carolina, studying sociology under the supervision of her father's childhood neighbor, Howard W. Odum.
+She taught mathematics at a seminary in Washington, D.C., until the mid-1930s, when she returned to her graduate studies at the University of North Carolina, studying sociology under the supervision of her father's childhood neighbor, Howard W. Odum.
 Her studies at this time concerned depression-era white farm women in the US South, including analyses of fertility and contraception usage.
 She completed her doctorate in 1937.